romcal/romcal-api/README.md

 $ npm run test:watch
 ```

-### Build sources
+#### → Build sources

 Builds all the TypeScript sources to JavaScript, allowing importing the `romcal-api` module in any Node.js projects:
 ```
 $ npm run build
 ```

-Note: this step is run automatically before releasing a new version to npmjs.org
+Note: this step as well as tests are run automatically before releasing a new version to npmjs.org

 ## <a name="roadmap"></a> Roadmap (non-exclusive)